Army of Two: The 40th Day: Plot

 After establishing Trans World Operations (TWO), private military contractors Tyson Rios and Elliot Salem head to Shanghai, where they are tasked with meeting their contact, JB.
 He leads the two to a back alley to collect their gear and weapons before proceeding to plant locator beacons throughout strategic locations in Shanghai.
 After planting the last of the beacons and an encounter with overzealous security guards, they regroup on a rooftop of a building.

 Handler Alice Murray radios in and tells them they will get extra cash for terminating JB; Rios and Salem can either choose to kill him or lie to Alice about his escape.
 Following JB's fate, Shanghai comes under attack by terrorists, ravaging the city.
 Rios and Salem barely escape the building and encounter the 40th Day Initiative mercenaries attempting to kill them.
 They manage to contact Alice, who informs them that she is alive but trapped in the South African Consulate.
-They head for the consulate, dispatching groups of mercenaries well as encountering civilian hostages, whom they either rescue or leave behind.
+They head for the consulate, dispatching groups of mercenaries as well as encountering civilian hostages, whom they either rescue or leave behind.
 Inside the consulate, Rios and Salem discover Alice being held hostage in an office.
 After freeing her, the three fight their way to the main hall, where a crashed helicopter allows them to escape into the underground tunnels.

 Rios and Salem pass through the tunnels and a highway, rescuing hostages and fighting through the mercenaries.
 They manage to make their way to the Shanghai Zoo where they encounter more mercenaries and are guided by the zoo employees.

 After leaving the zoo, Rios and Salem are contacted by Alice, who has managed to reach a safe area and instructs them to locate a communications tower to signal for help.
 Rios and Salem fight through rooftops to reach the communication tower, but they only find an empty room.
 They decide to continue searching and jump to an adjacent balcony, but it suddenly gives way, and Salem plummets down to the ground and is knocked unconscious.
 Salem awakens 24 hours later in a hospital, where they are met by Dr. Wu, who asks for their help in evacuating the patients.
 Rios and Salem defend the hospital from the mercenaries before heading to a nearby mall.